Alec Gargett

 Luckily we have big corporations with large profit margins that can afford to pay, along with hundreds, perhaps thousands, of decamillionaires.
 We also don't charge corporations and other countries enough for our finite natural resources such as minerals.
 South Australia has more money coming in from minerals (per capita) than Victoria, New South Wales, the ACT or Tasmania.
 These sources and other large export industries provide us with an ample base to generate revenue while reducing costs for ordinary South Australians.

 However, Western Australia exports far more of our finite natural resources than any other state, so ideally we also want the federal government to charge for these resources, and provide states with the funding we need to solve the crises we are facing.
-Unlike most other politicians, I have the independence necessary to use state parliament as a platform to call on the federal government for the funding we desperately need.
+Unlike most other politicians, I have the independence necessary to use State Parliament as a platform to call on the federal government for the funding we desperately need.

 In the meantime, we need to charge for our own export resources in order to fund the solutions to the crises locally.
 You can read more about this in the article "Paying for good policy" underneath the policy section.